sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 * Canvas-based pixel-perfect rendering
 * HTML with DOM based rendering

 While the first one is ok for let’s say build backoffices, for public websites, I tend to think we should keep using HTML lightweight rendering.
-Compose for Web allows to target the DOM to build reactive interfaces as shown in the code sample above.
+Compose for Web allows targeting the DOM to build reactive interfaces as shown in the code sample above.

 ![](/images/wasmio23/slide39.png)

 This is, for now, just an idea, but my bet is that it could be possible to evolve Compose for Web, which is currently designed as a frontend framework, to a full-stack one.
 I would even say to a server-side first one.

-In a sense, it would be Kotlin/Wasm reinterpretation of modern [Jamstack](https://jamstack.org/) solutions we see in the JavaScript world, providing a unified backend + frontend web framework.
+In a sense, it would be a Kotlin/Wasm reinterpretation of modern [Jamstack](https://jamstack.org/) solutions we see in the JavaScript world, providing a unified backend + frontend web framework.

 The principle would be to use Compose for Web API as a server-side templating system, and to extract via a Kotlin Compiler plugin the listeners and related reactive state management code